 South Dakota.
 Driving east on I-90, the state seems pretty boring and flat.
 Then just before you hit the Wyoming border, BOOM!
 You got Rapid City, the Badlands, Mount Rushmore, and the Black Hills!
 Our opinion quickly changed about South Dakota.
-Here is our recommendation for an epic South Dakota Family Road Trip!
+Here is our recommendation for an epic South Dakota Family Vacation!

 Table of Contents

-South Dakota Family Road Trip Route
+South Dakota Road Trip Route

 They have an awesome square in the city that has a stage for music, a large open grassy area, and a splash pad for kids.
 The square is also surrounded with restaurants and shops.
 We ate down the street at the Firehouse Brewing Company.
 It was a great family friendly restaurant with a nice outdoor eating area and the kids all left with fireman hats.
 Score!